flutter/website/src/content/ui/navigation/deep-linking.md

 title: Deep linking
 description: Navigate to routes when the app receives a new URL.
 ---
+Deep links are links that not only open an app, but also take the user to a specific location "deep" inside the app.
+For example, a deep link from an advertisement for a pair of sneakers might open a shopping app and display the product page for those particular shoes.

-Flutter supports deep linking on iOS, Android, and web browsers.
+Flutter supports deep linking on iOS, Android, and the web.
 Opening a URL displays that screen in your app.
 With the following steps,
 you can launch and display routes by using named routes